 I actually think I might get another one of these fans.
 Pretty handy in this hot climate.

 I have a couple of old school lead acid battery UPS (uninterruptible power supply) hooked up to my computers and wi-fi hub.
-Modern electronics require continuous flow of electricity or they will shut down or reboot.
+Modern electronics require continuous flow of clean electricity or they will shut down or reboot.
 A UPS typically keeps the power coming when the juice from the wall drops off for any amount of time.
 Most UPS will switch to battery power within 20 milliseconds.

 Lead acid UPS’ are relatively primitive when compared to modern lithium power supplies (SoGens).
 Many (but not all) SoGens can function as a UPS.